-Cheiron reviewed the actuarial assumptions used in each of the five systems' actuarial valuations for the year ended June 30, 2015 and concluded that they generally were reasonable.
-Cheiron did not recommend any changes to the assumptions used in the June 30, 2015 actuarial valuations.
+Cheiron reviewed the actuarial assumptions used in each of the five systems' actuarial valuations for the year ended June 30, 2016 and concluded that they generally were reasonable.
+Cheiron did not recommend any changes to the assumptions used in the June 30, 2016 actuarial valuations.

-Cheiron made recommendations for additional disclosures for the 2015 valuations and recommended changes for future valuations.
+Cheiron made recommendations for additional disclosures for the 2016 valuations and recommended changes for future valuations.
 Recommendations included the following:

 - The Boards should periodically retain the services of an independent actuary to conduct a full scope actuarial audit.
-Such an audit should fully replicate the original actuarial valuation, based on the same census data, assumptions, and actuarial methods used by the System's actuary. - Cheiron continues to recommend the Boards annually review the economic assumptions (interest rate and inflation) prior to commencing the valuation work and adjust assumptions accordingly. - For three of the systems (TRS, SURS, and SERS), Cheiron recommends the Boards consider lowering the interest rate assumption next year and develop the rate taking into account the negative cash flow of the systems.
+Such an audit should fully replicate the original actuarial valuation, based on the same census data, assumptions, and actuarial methods used by the System's actuary.
+Two of the systems (TRS and SURS) implemented this recommendation. - Cheiron continues to recommend the Boards annually review the economic assumptions (interest rate and inflation) prior to commencing the valuation work and adjust assumptions accordingly. - For one of the systems (SURS), Cheiron recommended the Board consider lowering the interest rate assumption next year and develop the rate taking into account the negative cash flow of the system.
+The other four systems lowered the interest rate assumption for this year's actuarial valuation.